GDX64/React-tailwind/README.md

 ## Technologies used

-I used pure React and Tailwind to build the UI.
+I've used pure React and Tailwind to build the UI.
 The tests are made with jest, and the data is saved to the indexedDB with Dexie.
+I've used Vite as bundler (It also does the type-checking).

 ## State managment